Adopting Sidecar Containers

 - there may be other custom ways to detect nodes compatibility.

 - Develop a universal sidecar injector.
-The idea of a universal sidecar container is to inject a sidecar container
+The idea of a universal sidecar injector is to

-as a regular container as well as a native sidecar container.
-And have a runtime logic to decide which one will work.
+inject a sidecar container as a regular container as well as a native sidecar container.

-The universal sidecar injector is wasteful as it will account for requests twice, but may be considered as a workable solution for special cases.
+is wasteful, as it will account for requests twice, but may be considered as a workable

 - One way would be on start of a native sidecar container detect the node version and exit immediately if the version does not support the sidecar feature.

-- Consider runtime feature detection design:
+- Consider a runtime feature detection design:

 - Define an empty dir so containers can communicate with each other

-- Inject init container, let's call it
+- Inject an init container, let's call it

 NativeSidecar